 - enable us to carry out our service, e.g. administering and delivering the product you or the Commercial Partner, purchased from us and assist you as an individual or a Representative with any questions in relation to a purchase.
 This use of your personal data is based on (i) performance of a contract with you (if you are an individual or a sole trader) and we use the data to fulfil our contractual obligations and make use of our rights or (ii) our legitimate interest (if you are a Representative) to fulfil the contractual relationship with the Commercial Partner and make use of our rights;

 - administer and respond to requests or questions from you if you as an individual or as a Representative contact us by email or phone (if you have provided them to us).
 This use of your personal data is based on our legitimate interest to respond to you or handle your requests;

 - if you are a Representative, send you information about our products or services by e-mail (if you or the Commercial Partner have provided us with your e-mail address) unless you have asked us not to.
 This use of your personal data is based on our legitimate interest to market our products and services;

 - enable us to administrate job applications and to contact potential recruits.
 This use of your personal data is based on our legitimate interest to administrate job applications that we receive;

 - improve our customer service to give you a better experience.
 This use of your personal data is based on our legitimate interest in improving and developing our customer service and assist our customers;

 - improve our website.
 This use of your personal data is based on our legitimate interest in improving and developing our business;

-- fulfill legal requirements, for example bookkeeping regulations.
+- fulfil legal requirements, for example, bookkeeping regulations.
 We conduct this processing because we are obligated to do so under applicable law.

 4. Disclosure to third parties